magpie-ea/magpie-v3-docs/docs/00_getting_started/04_implementation_basics.md

 ```

 ### $magpie
-magpie also supplies a magic variable called [`$magpie`](https://magpie-reference.netlify.app/#Magpie), which gives you
+Magpie also supplies a magic variable called [`$magpie`](https://magpie-reference.netlify.app/#Magpie), which gives you
-access to many utility functions, including methods to change slides and screens, mouse and eyetracking as well as a
+access to many utility functions.
+These include methods to change slides and screens, mouse and eye tracking as well as a
 messaging socket to communicate with other running sessions of the same experiment.
-It always available as a variable in all components.
+It is always available as a variable in all components.

 ## A minimal example
 This is a simple example of how your experiment code could look like.
+The following experiment implements three tasks

-**TODO: maybe explain what's going on here? maybe introduce bit by bit? maybe embedd a video here, developing this minimal example?**
+presenting an image and a question with a rating slider.
+The details of this code will become clear after reading the next sections.

 ```html
 <template>